imdhemy/imdhemy.github.io/_posts/php/2021-05-16-three-advantages-of-using-static-factory-methods-in-php.md

 ```
 On instantiation, the debugger/interpreter will choose the proper constructor to use based on the parameter types, count, and order.

+Even If PHP was allowing constructor overloading, I'd go for another technique that should be a part of every programmer's toolkit as Joshua Bloch mentioned in his book "[Effective Java](https://www.goodreads.com/book/show/34927404-effective-java)".
+A class can provide a public _static factory method_, which is simply a static method that returns an instance of the class.

 Let me show you another example from the Carbon Library:
 ```php
 $now = Carbon::now();